 Tokyo Skytree Dream Christmas

 If you’re looking for a particularly big Christmas tree, then the Tokyo Skytree should fill your needs, even if there’s not a single pine needle in sight.
 The whole area goes Christmas mad with the pathways to Skytree and Oshiage stations gleaming with hundreds of thousands of lights until December 25.
-Perhaps the biggest draw will be the projection mapping displays from December 1 to 25, every half hour between 17:30 to 20:00 coloring the tower red, green and gold.
+Perhaps the biggest draw will be the projection mapping displays from December 14 to 25, every half hour between 17:30 to 20:00 coloring the tower mystical beautiful.

 Kitte Building – White Kitte

 White winter wonderland?
 Check.
 Immense tree?
 Check.
 Carolers ‘fa-la-la-la-la-ing’?
 Check.
-From November 22 until December 25 you can find a glittering 14.5m white tree in Marunouchi’s Kitte Building (It is the biggest indoor Christmas tree in Japan).
-Every thirty minutes it lights up, plays music and is serenaded by carol singers and other musical events (though these will be in December only).
+From November 21 until December 25 you can find a glittering 14.5m white tree in Marunouchi’s Kitte Building (It is the biggest indoor Christmas tree in Japan).
+Every thirty minutes it lights up, plays music and is serenaded by carol singers and other musical events .

 Where do you go when you want to see the entire landscape bathed in lights as far as you can squint?
 Quick, to the suburbs!
 Located about 30 minutes by express train from Shinjuku station is Yomiuri-Land, Metro Tokyo’s largest theme park spread across the rolling Tama Hills just south of the Tama River.
-This year from October 12 until February 18, 2018 the park will be lit up with over 5.5 million lights for “Jewellumination”.
+This year from October 11 until February 17, 2018 the park will be lit up with over 5.5 million lights for “Jewellumination”.
 Every attraction, building and ride will have some form of LED array glistening in holiday splendor as you stroll through the park.
-Entrance fees are 1800 JPY for adults; lower for children based on age.
-Do note that the rides and attractions themselves have a separate fee, carnival style.
+Entrance fee is 1400 JPY, Night pass(Entrance and Attraction free to ride ) is 2400 JPY for adults ; lower for children based on age.

-Around an hour outside of Tokyo and claiming to have the biggest collection of Christmas lights in the Kanto region – over 6 million LED lights – the illuminations at the Sagamiko Pleasure Forest is well worth checking out, and runs until April 8.
-Entrance fees are 800 JPY for adults and 500 JPY for children, and this year the theme is Great Britain, meaning glowing London buses, a flickering Buckingham Palace and plenty of Fish and Chip stalls, but hopefully with none of the cold and rain of the British winter.
+Around an hour outside of Tokyo and claiming to have the biggest collection of Christmas lights in the Kanto region – over 6 million LED lights – the illuminations at the Sagamiko Pleasure Forest is well worth checking out, and runs until April 7.
+Entrance fees are 1000 JPY for adults and 700 JPY for children, Night pass(Entrance and Attraction free to ride ) is 2500 JPY and 2000 JPY for children.
+In addition, the place has been recognized as Kanto region’s three most beautiful illuminations since this October!